7 Surprising Buildings That Were Once the World’s Tallest

 5. WASHINGTON MONUMENT // UNITED STATES

-On its completion in 1884, the 555-foot Washington Monument became the world’s tallest entirely stone-built structure, the tallest obelisk anywhere in the world, and the first known structure in North America to hold the title of world’s tallest building.
+, the 555-foot Washington Monument became the world’s tallest entirely stone-built structure, the tallest obelisk anywhere in the world, and the first known structure in North America to hold the title of world’s tallest building.
 Despite that impressive record, however, Europe reclaimed the record just five years later with …

 6. THE EIFFEL TOWER // FRANCE